preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/central-image-location/index.rst

 Click the pen to edit the settings for a Central Image Location, or click the dust bin to delete it.

-You can also go to the Central Image Location from here, to handle the images there - by clicking this icon:
+You can also go to the Central Media Location from here, to handle the images there - by clicking this icon:

 .. image:: central-image-locations-new2.png

-**Note!** In Omnia 6.12 and later, this option has been renamed "Central Media Locations".
-The reason is that Microsoft is developing functionality for videos within Sharepoint and will remove Stream as an app.
-So, from Omnia 6.12 both images and videos can be handled centrally the same way, but the settings here remains the same.
+This option was earlier called "Central Image Location".
+The reason for the change fo name is that Microsoft is developing functionality for videos within Sharepoint and will remove Stream as an app.
+So, now both images and videos can be handled centrally the same way, but the settings here remains the same.

 Also note that all editing and settings for a video must be handled in the Sharepoint library, not in the Media Picker in Omnia (as is the case with videos from Stream).